Rock on Honorable Ones!!

 Rock On Honorable Ones!! is the second studio album by American rock band Bowling for Soup.
 The title is a reference to the slogan of S.H.
 Rider High School in Wichita Falls, Texas, where Bowling for Soup hails from.
-Based on the practice of Permian High School in Odessa, Texas (subject of Friday Night Lights), which is nicknamed "MOJO," Rider High adopted the slogan "ROHO" in the 1960s.
-Rider's sports teams are called the "Raiders," and Rider students are informed that "ROHO" stands for "Ride On Honorable Ones."
-This is the only Bowling For Soup album to include a horn section.
+Based on the practice of Permian High School in Odessa, Texas (subject of Friday Night Lights), which is nicknamed "MOJO", Rider High adopted the slogan "ROHO" in the 1960s.
+Rider's sports teams are called the "Raiders", and Rider students are informed that "ROHO" stands for "Ride on Honorable Ones".
+This is the only Bowling for Soup album to include a horn section.

 Production and recording

-In summer of 1996 the band announced in a newsletter that they were "busy recording tracks for their third CD and were shooting for a spring '97 release."
+In the summer of 1996, the band announced in a newsletter that they were "busy recording tracks for their third CD and were shooting for a spring '97 release".
 They recorded 24 songs and were in the process of selecting 15 or 16 of the best tunes to put on the new album.

-In the next newsletter they decided to throw all 24 songs in the trash because they would redo all the songs in a Denton, TX studio in May.
+In the next newsletter, they decided to abandon all 24 songs and redo all the songs in a Denton, Texas studio in May.
 They decided to do this because "we are releasing this CD ourselves, so we wanted to release the burden of having to do all of the production ourselves.
 Also, we wanted to bring in some fresh ears for the production process.
 So hopefully we should have a full independent release completed by the end of this summer!"

-In a third newsletter from the band they announced that the new album will be called "Rock On Honorable Ones".
+In a third newsletter from the band, they announced that the new album will be called Rock On Honorable Ones.
 "As a lot of you may already know, BFS is all about "rocking", and 3/4ths of us went to S.H.
 Rider High (ROHO), thus, the album is appropriately named.
 The new CD has 14 new rock songs and, lo and behold, 5 of the songs feature the bestest 4-piece horn section on the planet."

-The band signed to FFROE Records and recorded at Reel Time Audio, headed by Jeff Roe which was based in Denton, Texas.
+The band signed to FFROE Records and recorded at Reeltime Audio, headed by Jeff Roe which was based in Denton, Texas.
 The band would promote the album by playing months of shows while still in the recording process and upon its release a 4 week west coast tour in spring.

-By August of 1998 "Scope" and "2113" was receiving local air play from the college and some commercial markets and the band announced they were currently in process of recording their new titled album "Tell Me When To Whoa."
+By August 1998, "Scope" and "2113" were receiving local air play from the college and some commercial markets and the band announced they were currently in process of recording the EP Tell Me When to Whoa.